AlexWorland/AlexWorland/README.md

 - 💬 Ask me about how I combine my musical and CS interests
 - 📫 How to reach me: alexworland@gmail.com
 - 😄 Pronouns: She / Her
 - ⚡ Fun fact: I graduated with a music degree back in 2017!
-Before the pandemic I worked as a performing musician with the Tacoma Musical Playhouse playing roughly 20 shows times a month!
+Before the pandemic I worked as a performing musician with the Tacoma Musical Playhouse playing roughly 20 shows a month!

 <!--
 **AlexWorland/AlexWorland** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.